 HERITAGE HIGHLIGHTS: Exceptional Tudor timber roof

 Roger Bodenham was made a Knight of the Bath at the coronation of James I in 1603.
 He was Protestant, at least to all outward appearance, though his wife was recorded as being a recusant Catholic in 1587.
-But all that was to change in 1606, when Sir Roger developed leprosy.
-On the advice of his doctor he visited St Winifrid's Holy Well at Holywell, Flintshire, and bathed in the sacred waters.
-He was cured off his leprosy, and convinced by the miraculous cure to convert to Catholicism.
+But all that was to change in 1606 when Sir Roger developed leprosy.
+On the advice of his doctor, he visited St Winifrid's Holy Well at Holywell, Flintshire, and bathed in the sacred waters.
+He was cured of his leprosy and convinced by the miraculous cure to convert to Catholicism.

 The story of Sir Roger's miraculous cure is depicted in a Victorian stained glass window in the south chapel.

 Initially the conversion did not cause undue hardship, and the church served the local Catholic community.
 However, the Bodenham family supported the Royalist cause during the Civil war, and as a result, their estates were confiscated.
 The manor house and outbuildings lay derelict and the chapel was unused for several decades.